ThorntonLab/AdvancedInformatics2021/week2notes.md

 The problem is that `conda` packages update continuously.
 This continuous updating means that you are very likely to run into dependency requirements that are impossible to satisfy.

+You also *cannot* use `conda` to replicate a computing environment on a different operating system.
+There is no guarantee that all the same versions of all the same things exist for all platforms at any given time.